vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-blacklist-callback.md

 There was an authentication error with your request.
 Either you're using incorrect credentials or you're attempting to authenticate in a region where your bot does not reside.
 The body is a JSON object described in the [introduction](doc:whatsapp-introduction#section-http-errors)

+`503 Service Unavailable`

+There was an error with your request.
+The body is a JSON object described in the [introduction](doc:whatsapp-introduction#section-http-errors)